pylint-dev/pylint/doc/data/messages/u/use-yield-from/details.rst

 requested generator.
 This enables the caller to directly communicate with the generator (e.g. using :code:`send()`).
 This communication is not possible when manually yielding each element one by one in a loop.

 PEP 380 describes the possibility of adding optimizations specific to :code:`yield from`.
-It looks like said implementations have not been implemented as of the time of writing.
-Even without said optimizations, the following snippets shows that :code:`yield from` is marginally faster.
+It looks like they have not been implemented as of the time of writing.
+Even without said optimizations, the following snippet shows that :code:`yield from` is marginally faster.

 .. code-block:: sh